Stephen J. Cannell

 Stephen Joseph Cannell (/ˈkænəl/; February 5, 1941 – September 30, 2010) was an American television producer, writer, novelist, actor, and founder of Cannell Entertainment (formerly Stephen J. Cannell Productions) and The Cannell Studios.

 After starting his career as a television screenwriter, Cannell created or co-created several dozen successful TV series from the 1970s to the 1990s, often with his creative partner Frank Lupo.
-Cannell's creations include The Rockford Files, The A-Team, Renegade, The Greatest American Hero, 21 Jump Street, and The Commish.
+Cannell's creations include The Rockford Files, The A-Team, Renegade, The Greatest American Hero, 21 Jump Street, Hunter, and The Commish.
 He also wrote novels, notably the Shane Scully mystery series.

 Early life

 Cannell was born in Los Angeles and raised in nearby Pasadena.
 He was the son of Carolyn (née Baker) and Joseph Knapp Cannell.
-Joseph owned the highly-successful interior decorating company Cannell and Chaffin.
+Joseph owned the highly successful interior decorating company Cannell and Chaffin.
 Cannell struggled with dyslexia in school, but did graduate from the University of Oregon in 1964 with a Bachelor of Science degree in journalism.
 At UO, he joined the Sigma Chi fraternity.

 The 2009 documentary Dislecksia: The Movie features an interview with Cannell, in which he discusses his struggles with dyslexia and how he managed to be such a successful writer despite his difficulties reading.
-During the interview, he mentions how he used to hire typists to overcome his spelling problem, as he refers to his dyslexia, but also describes how he feels his condition has enriched his life.
+During the interview, he mentions how he used to hire typists to overcome his "spelling problem" (as he refers to his dyslexia) but also describes how he feels his condition has enriched his life.

 Career

 After college Cannell spent four years working with the family business before selling his first script to the Universal series It Takes a Thief in 1968.
 He was quickly hired by Universal Television, the television production branch of Universal Studios and was soon freelance writing for such other crime shows as Ironside (1970–1971) and Columbo (1973).

 In 1971, he received a telephone call from friend Herman Saunders who was the producer on Jack Webb's police series Adam-12.
 They needed a script right away and Saunders asked if Cannell would be interested in writing it.
 He delivered what they wanted in one day, his first full-time gig, and was soon hired as story editor of the series, then in its fourth season, until 1973.

 For Universal Television, Cannell created or co-created Chase (1973–1974), The Rockford Files (1974–1980), Baretta (1975–1978), City of Angels (1976), and Baa Baa Black Sheep (1976–1978).
+His work on police and private investigator-oriented projects changed the prevailing tone from the then-popular "police procedural" pioneered by Jack Webb, to quirky, looser-themed personal stories, such as "Rockford" and "Baretta."
 He won the Primetime Emmy Award for Outstanding Drama Series in 1978 for The Rockford Files.